 It’s your body, and it is designed to last a lifetime, but unfortunately, the healthcare system expects your body to fit into its models of diagnostic parameters, which in many cases are unhelpful, wasteful and may never work because following a protocol is not the same as understanding and diagnosing your problem properly.
 The truth is; you are not a protocol and while diagnostic parameters have become the gold standard in today’s medical diagnosis, the reality is that the lack of a primary care system that takes the time to properly diagnose both your musculoskeletal and internal problem is a huge part of the problem of why so many of us are in such pain as we age unnecessarily.

-One of the ways to decrease inflammation in the body is to avoid many of the whites (sugar, refined flower, milk), as well as certain foods known to be inflammatory,
+One of the ways to decrease inflammation in the body is to avoid many of the whites (sugar, refined flour, milk), as well as certain foods known to be inflammatory,

 Another way is to take a supplement or spice such as Turmeric that has Curcumin as the active ingredient.
-Omega 3’s found in fish oil tablets are also known to have this effect as well because they reduce pain and inflammation naturally, when taken in the right dosages.
-Using natural substances that allow for healing, unlike non steroidal anti inflammatory meds which inhibit healing is a smarter way to decrease inflammation and pain.
+Omega 3’s found in fish oil tablets are also known to have this effect as well because they reduce pain and inflammation naturally when taken in the right dosages.
+Using natural substances that allow for healing, unlike nonsteroidal anti-inflammatory meds that inhibit healing is a smarter way to decrease inflammation and pain.